Development Guide

 End-to-end testing¶

 Whitebox uses Playwright for end-to-end testing.
-The setup steps for end-to-end testing are slightly different from the other tests, as it requires a running both the frontend and backend servers in conjunction.
+The setup steps for end-to-end testing are slightly different from the other tests, as it requires running both the frontend and backend servers in conjunction.

 As the frontend and backend are running in separate containers, and the tests will

-be run from the frontend container, the target hosts will be different - frontend
+be run from the frontend container, the target hosts will be different—frontend

-, while the backend will be on backend
+will effectively live on localhost, while the backend will be on backend host (if

-using production containers), or backend-dev
+using production containers), or backend-dev host (if using development containers).

 For the tests to run successfully, you will need to ensure that the frontend application is configured to use the correct backend host from within the container.